-The Company accounts for its accrued liability relating to workers' compensation claims on an undiscounted basis.
-The estimated gross undiscounted workers' compensation liabilities were \$8.0 million and the estimated recovery from reinsurance was \$1.9 million as of December 31, 2013.
+The Company accounts for its accrued liability relating to California workers' compensation claims on an undiscounted basis.
+The estimated gross undiscounted workers' compensation liability relating to such claims was \$8.0 million and the estimated recovery from reinsurance was \$1.9 million as of March 31, 2014.
+The short-term and long-term accrued liability for workers' compensation claims are presented on the Company's consolidated balance sheets in "Other current liabilities" and in "Accrued workers' compensation liabilities," respectively.

-In May 2011, the Company did not meet certain minimum credit rating criteria for participation in the alternative security program for California self-insurers.
+In May 2011, the Company did not meet certain minimum credit rating criteria for participation in the alternative security program for California self-insurers for workers' compensation liability.
 As a result, the Company was required to post a \$5.9 million letter of credit as a security deposit with the State of California Department of Industrial Relations Self-Insurance Plans.
-At December 31, 2013, this letter of credit continues to serve as a security deposit but has been reduced to \$5.4 million.
+At March 31, 2014, this letter of credit continues to serve as a security deposit but has been reduced to \$5.4 million.